 - Identifying other chemicals with POPs characteristics and bringing them under the control of the Convention.

 The GEF has been charged with raising and disbursing grants for projects and programs to reduce and eliminate mercury pollution.
-GEF grants will support a wide range of activities under the Minamata Convention.
-These activities include inventories, implementation plans, and investments in technology for reduction and elimination of mercury.
+GEF grants are supporting a wide range of activities under the Minamata Convention.
+These activities include inventories, implementation plans, and investments in technology for reduction and elimination of mercury, such as:

 The GEF, although not linked formally to the MP, supports implementation of the Protocol in Countries with Economies in Transition.
 The GEF Secretariat has exchanged letters with the secretariats of the Montreal Protocol and the Multilateral Fund that show areas of cooperation and coordination.